Skip to main content

 Cost Approach

-The final valuation method—used if the other two are not appropriate or accurate—is the cost approach.
-If a property contains a "specialty" structure (a building designed for a highly specific purpose) that is so truly unique that the only way to replace it would be to reproduce it, then the cost approach is appropriate.
-Under this approach, the value of the land is determined as if the property were vacant.
-Next, the cost of replacing or duplicating any existing structures on the land is calculated.
-The structures' loss in value due to depreciation is determined, and this amount is subtracted from the estimated cost of replacement.
-Finally, the estimated land value is added to the depreciated value of the structures to reach the total property value.
+Here, the cost approach is appropriate.
+Under this approach, the value of the land gets determined as if the property were vacant.
+Next, they calculate the cost of replacing or duplicating existing structures on the land.
+They determine the structures' loss in value due to depreciation, subtracting this amount from the estimated replacement cost.
+Finally, they add the estimated land value to the depreciated value of the structures to reach the total property value.

-If you are facing the loss of property due to eminent domain or are struggling to understand property valuation or just compensation, a good first step is to get professional legal advice.
+Maybe you're facing the loss of property due to eminent domain.
+Or you're struggling to understand property valuation or just compensation.
+A good first step is to get professional legal advice.
 Speak with an eminent domain attorney today.

 Was this helpful?